microsoft/project-azua/README.md

 A [conda environment](environment.yml) is used to manage system requirements.
 To install conda, check the installation instructions [here](https://docs.conda.io/en/latest/miniconda.html).
-To create the azua environment, after initializing submodules as above, run
+To create the azua environment, run

 ```bash
 conda env create -f environment.yml